 Primates do not store food.
 Neither do they make containers that might be used to store food.
-Containers are made by humans before 40ka, but it is after this date they increase dramatically in both number and variety (Gamble 2007; Riethmüller 2018).
-And one of those novel containers is the artificial dwelling.
-My conclusion: that the appearance of dwellings so late in deep history and associated with those continents where food storage is possible if food extraction is intensified, is a marker of a fundamental shift not only in hominin socio-ecology but also in gendered spaces.
+Containers are made by humans before 40ka, but it is after this date they increase dramatically in number and variety (Gamble 2007; Riethmüller 2018).
+One of those novel containers is the artificial dwelling.
+I argue that the appearance of dwellings so late in deep history, and associated with those continents where food storage is possible if food extraction is intensified, is a marker of a fundamental shift in both hominin socio-ecology and in gendered spaces.
 How and why needs further investigation that has now begun (Kuhn & Stiner 2019; Belfer-Cohen & Hovers 2020; Clark et al. 2022; Gamble in press a; Davies & Gamble in prep.).
-But until archaeologists recognise that the significance of the appearance of hearths, dwellings, and food stores has less to do with the evolution of modern humans, the transition to agriculture or greater social complexity, and everything to do with the gendered politics of small, artificially contained spaces that are common to all humanity, then deep history will remain in its stone age.
+But until archaeologists recognise that the appearance of hearths, dwellings, and food stores has less to do with the evolution of modern humans, the transition to agriculture or greater social complexity, and everything to do with the gendered politics of small, artificially contained spaces that are common to all humanity, then deep history will remain in its stone age.

 Acknowledgements